Solomon R. Guggenheim Museum: Main gallery

 Wright designed the main gallery (also described as a rotunda) as an open-air atrium, surrounded by a helical ramp.
 Wright's design differed from the conventional approach to museum layout, in which visitors pass through a series of interconnected rooms and retrace their steps when exiting.
 Under Wright's plan, guests rode an elevator to the top of the building and descended the ramp, viewing the main gallery itself as a work of art.
 The ramp's design recalled a nautilus shell, with continuous spaces flowing one into another.
 The open rotunda allows guests to observe works on different levels simultaneously and interact with guests on other levels.
 Structurally, the ramp acts like an enormous arch, preventing the columns in the main gallery from collapsing inward.

 The main gallery has a beige terrazzo floor with inlaid metal circles.
-At ground level are information and admissions desks made of wood, and windows facing southeast toward Fifth Avenue and 88th Street.
+At ground level are wooden information and admissions desks, and windows face southeast toward Fifth Avenue and 88th Street.
 The ramp, made of reinforced concrete, ascends at a 5 percent slope from ground level and rises one story, where it wraps around a planter and passes through a double-height archway.
 It rises five additional stories before ending at the sixth floor, with a total length of 1416 ft.
 Its width increases as it ascends, from 25 ft on the lowest level to 32 ft at the top.
 The ramp protrudes into the northeastern corner of the atrium at each story, forming a rounded balcony.
 There are connections to other galleries at the second and fourth stories, and to a triangular gallery at the sixth story.
 The ramp has a low parapet along the atrium side, measuring 36 in high.